quidphp/vue/README.md

 7. Not required, but you are encouraged to change the namespace of all PHP classes within the [src](src) folder.
 The default namespace is Project.

 ## Booting via Webpack/HTTP
 Open the project folder in the Command Line.

-To start the development server with hot module reload (HMR)
+To start the development server with hot module reload (HMR) write:
 ``` bash
 npm run hot
 ```
 Your application will be reachable at the defined host within your *env.php* file.
 A second Node server is also started to serve the HMR requests (defaults to localhost on port 8079).
 You may need to accept the self-signed certificate for that localhost.

-## Booting via CLI
-Open the project folder in the Command Line.
-You may now submit a command in the following format: **php quid [path][:envType]**.

-## Production build
+## Webpack production build
 To generate the production build for the Vue application, open the project folder in the Command Line and write:
 ``` bash
 npm run prod
 ```

+## QuidPHP CLI Routes
+Open the project folder in the Command Line.
+You may now submit a command in the following format: **php quid [path][:envType]**.

-## CMS credentials
+## LemurCMS credentials
 Once you open the CMS within your browser, you will need to login.
-The default user:
+The default user is:
 - Username: **admin**
 - Password: **changeme123**

 Once you are logged in, you will be able to change the password for the user and create new users.

 ## Overview
-**QuidPHP/Project** contains 29 files.
+**QuidPHP/Project** contains 30 files.
 Here is an overview:
 - [.gitignore](.gitignore) - Standard .gitignore file for the project
 - [composer.json](composer.json) - File declaring all Composer PHP dependencies
 - [db.sql](db.sql) - Minimal database structure required
 - [env-default.php](env-default.php) - Declare environment data for the application, copy this file and rename to env.php
 - [LICENSE](LICENSE) - MIT License file for the repository
+- [package.json](package.json) - File declaring all NPM dependencies
 - [quid](quid) - File for booting the application and Cms via CLI
 - [README.md](README.md) - This readme file in markdown format
-- [package.json](package.json) - File declaring all NPM dependencies
+- [webpack.mix.js](webpack.mix.js) - Configuration file for laravel-mix
 - [storage/public/favicon.ico](storage/public/favicon.ico) - Generic favicon (16x16), this will be symlinked to *public/favicon.ico*.
 - [public/.htaccess](public/.htaccess) - Simple apache directive file, requires mod_rewrite
 - [public/index.php](public/index.php) - Index file for booting the application and Cms via an HTTP request